Amazon Marketplace

 PIB (Perfect Inbound) is an Amazon performance indicator measuring whether your inbound shipments are error-free and complete.
 Defective inbound shipments increase storage costs and lead to customer complaints.
 A high PIB score (near 100%) leads to better seller pricing and Amazon prioritization.
 Sellers should monitor their supply chain, conduct quality checks, and strictly follow FBA requirements to maintain high PIB.

-Open term pagePIBDR
+Open glossary pagePIBDR

 Perfect Inbound Defect Rate